michijeran/similarity-detection/README.md

 Semilar reference:
 Rus, V., Lintean, M., Banjade, R., Niraula, N., and Stefanescu, D. (2013).
 SEMILAR: The Semantic Similarity Toolkit.
 Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics, August 4-9, 2013, Sofia, Bulgaria.

+This service groups duplicates requirements inside clusters.
+Each organization has saved its own requirements grouped into clusters in an internal database.
+Also, each organization has a set of accepted and rejected dependencies saved in the database which are taken into account when calculating the similarity between the different requirements.
+Instead of comparing the requirements separately, this service compares between clusters of requirements.
+There are two forms to compare multiple clusters.
+This is used in the cluster operations and is represented by the parameter "type".
+The first form consists in comparing only the more representative requirement of each cluster (type = false).
+The other way consists in comparing all the requirements of each cluster (type = true).
+Also, there are two ways to compare between two individual requirements.
+The default method consists in comparing the name of the requirements.
+The other way lies in comparing the name and the text of the requirements and return the maximum of the two.

 ## Technical description

 Next sections provide a general overview of the technical details of the similarity detection service.

 ### Main functionalities

-There are three different types of operations:
+There are four different types of operations:

-	- ReqReq: Compares two requirements
-	- ReqProj: Compares between a list of requirements and a set of requirements
+    - Clusters: Creates and updates a set of clusters of the different organizations.
-	- Proj: Compares all possible pairs of requirements from a set of requirements

-Also there are two ways to compare requirements.
-The default method consists in comparing the name of the requirements.
-The other way lies in comparing the name and the text of the requirements and return the maximum of the two.

-The component needs to preprocess the requirements before doing any comparison.
-The operation AddReqs is responsible for that work.
-We use opennlp library in preprocessing requirements.
+    - Projects: Returns the duplicate dependencies between different requirements using the knowledge saved in the database.
+    - ProjectsNew: Returns the duplicate dependencies between different requirements without using the knowledge saved in the database.
+    - Auxiliary: Auxiliary operations.

 The API uses UTF-8 charset.
 Also, it uses the OpenReq format for input and output JSONs.